GluuFederation/docs-ce-prod/3.1.2/source/installation-guide/cluster.md

 ```

-- Now your administrator web UI and oxAuth have some failover redundancy.
+- Now your administrator web UI and oxAuth has some failover redundancy.
 There are obviously more configurations necessary on the network layer of your topology for true HA failover, but that is outside of the scope for this documentation.

 ## Support
 If you have any questions or run into any issues, please open a ticket on [Gluu Support](https://support.gluu.org).